getindiekit/indiekit/docs/clients.md

 # Micropub clients

-Indiekit has tested with the following Micropub clients and supporting applications.
+Indiekit has been tested with the following Micropub clients and supporting applications.
 You can find a full list of [Micropub clients on the IndieWeb wiki](https://indieweb.org/Micropub/Clients).

 ## iA Writer